*This article was updated August 30, 2021, from its original version to reflect the status of legal cases against Luis Santiago Calle Quiros.

 The United States has added two alleged money launderers from Spain and Peru with links to Colombia to its "Kingpin List," highlighting the transnational nature of a crime increasingly carried out by specialized and independent networks.

 According to a press release from the US Treasury, Spanish-Peruvian dual national Luis Santiago Calle Quiros and his Spanish wife Maria Paloma Rodriguez Badillo, and the five companies they oversee are part of a money laundering cell which moves drug money from Europe to Colombia.
+However, after an investigation, Calle Quiros was exonerated of all charges in 2018.*

 SEE ALSO: Coverage of Money Laundering